 The three highly-ranked School of Law programs are:

-College Factual’s 2020 college rankings place Seattle U in the Top 5 of all Washington schools and in the Top 15 percent nationally.
-Among Seattle U’s academic programs, College Factual noted:
+College Factual’s 2022 rankings place Seattle U in the Top 5 of all Washington schools and in the Top 15 percent nationally.
+Among Seattle U's academic programs, College Factual ranked many in the top 15% or better nationally, including:

 The national honor society Phi Theta Kappa has recognized Seattle University among four-year institutions for its work to attract and support community college transfer students.
 Seattle U was the only university in the Pacific Northwest and one of only two on the West Coast to be included in the 2018 “Transfer Honor Roll.”